Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Dataset

-Radar reflectivity measurements are inherently affected by various sources of noise and uncertainty, including non-meteorological echoes, beam geometry effects, and intermittent data gaps.
-Such artifacts can significantly degrade motion estimation and disrupt the training of machine learning-based nowcasting methods.
-Consequently, appropriate preprocessing and denoising are essential to ensure that the input data represents physically meaningful precipitation structures.

-In the volumetric dataset, non-meteorological echoes and small-scale noise were suppressed using a combination of polarimetric filtering and morphological operations applied to the radar reflectivity fields.
-First, the copolar correlation coefficient ($\rho_{HV}$) was used to identify non-meteorological targets.
-Reflectivity values at grid points with $\rho_{HV} < 0.6$ were removed, as such low correlation values are associated with clutter, biological scatterers, or other non-precipitating returns.
+In the dataset, non-meteorological echoes and small-scale noise were suppressed using a combination of polarimetric filtering and morphological operations applied to the radar reflectivity fields.

-Following polarimetric filtering, additional spatial denoising was performed using morphological opening operations applied independently to each altitude level.
-First, a binary mask identifying non-zero reflectivity regions was constructed.
-This mask was then subjected to repeated binary opening using a diamond-shaped structuring element, removing small, isolated echo regions while preserving larger coherent precipitation structures.
-To prevent erosion of small-but-intense convective cores, regions with reflectivity exceeding 40~\si{\dB Z} were identified and expanded using binary dilation, and were exempted from removal during the opening process.
-Grid points identified as noise by the opening operation and not belonging to high reflectivity regions were subsequently set to zero.
 The comparison between the raw observation and the result of the denoising process is shown in Figure~\ref{fig:denoise}.

-All morphological operations were applied in the horizontal plane only, ensuring that denoising did not introduce artificial vertical correlations between altitude levels.